A strike away: Mikolas just short of no-hitter for Cardinals

 Mikolas worked a 1-2-3 seventh with the help of a nice catch by Bader at the center-field fence on Jack Suwinski’s drive.
 Pittsburgh also went down in order in the eighth.

-Paul Goldschmidt homered twice and drove in five runs for the Cardinals, who have won five of six.
+Paul Goldschmidt was 4 for 4 with two homers and five RBIs for the Cardinals, who have won five of six.
 Tommy Edman also went deep and Brendan Donovan had his first career four-hit game.

 Bryse Wilson (0-4) gave up seven runs in five innings for the Pirates.

-Goldschmidt homered and drove in three runs as St. Louis won the opener of the day-night doubleheader 3-1.
+Goldschmidt homered off JT Brubaker (0-7) and drove in three runs as St. Louis won 3-1 in the opener of the day-night doubleheader.

+Yadier Molina had 11 putouts on 10 strikeouts and a foul popup, and with 14,870 passed Iván Rodríguez (14,864) for most among catchers in major league history.
+The 39-year-old, a 10-time All-Star, was given a standing ovation with the record-setter when he caught Ke’Bryan Hayes’ sixth-inning popup.

+Pittsburgh committed four errors, three by shortstop Diego Castillo — including bad throws on grounders on consecutive pitches.
+He had just two errors coming in.

 TRAINER’S ROOM